eladzlot/transdiagnostic.wet-2025-public/docs/response.cps.md

 Our findings showed WET reduced response to core threats more effectively than NIW.
 The rate of threat-response reduction between Sessions 1 and 2 predicted symptom improvement by Session 4, supporting temporal precedence.

->Most change in core-threat responses occurred early, with minimal additional reduction thereafter despite continued symptom improvements.
+>Most change in core threat responses occurred early, with minimal additional reduction thereafter despite continued symptom improvements.
 This pattern suggests that early engagement with feared material may rapidly reduce perceived threat, while later sessions might improve these gains through processes such as distress tolerance or mastery.
-Future research should test the dose–response relationship between intervention exposure and the degree of core-threat reduction, and determine whether such early mechanism change is sufficient to produce enduring symptom improvement.
+Future research should test the dose–response relationship between intervention exposure and the degree of core threat reduction, and determine whether such early mechanism change is sufficient to produce enduring symptom improvement.
 Additionally, future iterations could examine whether refining writing scripts to better target “hot spots”—as done in WET for PTSD [@sloanWrittenExposureTherapy2019]—enhances the maintenance or magnitude of threat-reduction effects.

 ---

 **Reviewer #1 Comment 4: **

-Moreover, the most intriguing aspect—the focus on "core threats"—is not elaborated upon in detail.
+*Moreover, the most intriguing aspect—the focus on "core threats"—is not elaborated upon in detail.
-Although it's stated that participants created exposure scripts targeting core threats, the paper supports this primarily through case vignettes rather than comprehensive data or analysis.
+Although it's stated that participants created exposure scripts targeting core threats, the paper supports this primarily through case vignettes rather than comprehensive data or analysis.*

 **Author response:**

 We appreciate the reviewer’s interest in this point.
-The concept of *core threats* is elaborated in detail in a recent theoretical paper [@zlotnickMotivationalAnatomyFear2025], and in a methodological paper currently under review describing the **Core Threat Structured Interview (CTSI)**, available at [https://github.com/eladzlot/ctsi-2025-public](https://github.com/eladzlot/ctsi-2025-public).
+The concept of *core threats* is elaborated in detail in a recent theoretical paper [@zlotnickMotivationalAnatomyFear2025], and in a methodological paper [@zlotnickCoreThreatStructured2025] describing the **Core Threat Structured Interview (CTSI)**, available at [https://github.com/eladzlot/ctsi-2025-public](https://github.com/eladzlot/ctsi-2025-public).
 The CTSI has demonstrated good reliability and validity in online administration.

 In the current study, an independent judge evaluated whether participants meaningfully engaged with their identified core threat at any point during the four writing sessions.